Michael Blouin (writer)

 Michael Blouin is a Canadian writer.
 His debut novel Chase and Haven was a shortlisted nominee for the amazon.ca First Novel Award in 2008 and won the ReLit Award for Best Novel in 2009 and Skin House won the same award in 2020, and his poetry collection Wore Down Trust won the Archibald Lampman Award in 2012.
 He has also been the recipient of the Lilian I. Found Award, and the Diana Brebner Award, and has served as adjudicator for the Canada Council for the Arts and the Ontario Arts Council.
-He is represented internationally by Hilary McMahon, Executive Vice President, Westwood Creative Artists.